mobejm/google-cloud-dyn-dns/README.md

     PROJECT_ID=project-id
     AUTH_KEY_JSON_FILE_PATH=/path/to/auth/file.json
     ```
-1. The Auth Key file can be created/downloaded for the same Service Account that will be used to run the function in the cloud.
+1. The Auth Key file can be [created/downloaded](https://console.cloud.google.com/iam-admin/serviceaccounts) for the same Service Account that will be used to run the function in the cloud.
+    ```
+    IAM & Admin -> Service Accounts -> {Service Account} -> Keys -> ADD KEY
+    ```
+    For security reasons, it's generally advised against using Service Accounts for running tools or services outside of Google Cloud.
+Simply the act of downloading a Service Account `key` is considered a security risk. [`Workload Identity federation`](https://cloud.google.com/iam/docs/workload-identity-federation) is a good alternative in this case.
+You can find more information about how to choose the best authentication method in [here](https://cloud.google.com/blog/products/identity-security/how-to-authenticate-service-accounts-to-help-keep-applications-secure).

 1. Start the Functions Framework
     ```
     functions-framework --target=update_dns_a_record